 Florida has no travel restrictions in place as of today.
-However, The Florida Department of Health -recommends- wearing face masks if social distancing is not possible and avoid public gatherings of more than 10 people.
+However, The Florida Department of Health recommends wearing face masks if social distancing is not possible and avoiding public gatherings.

 These are recommendations, though.
 You will not be fined if you do not comply with them.

 January 10 – Florida reporting record numbers of daily COVID-19 infections